Analyzing Dean Foods (DF) & Tofutti Brands (TOFB)

 |N/A

-Dean Foods currently has a consensus price target of $8.81, indicating a potential upside of 10.02%.
-Given Dean Foods’ higher probable upside, analysts clearly believe Dean Foods is more favorable than Tofutti Brands.
+Dean Foods presently has a consensus target price of $8.81, suggesting a potential upside of 17.97%.
+Given Dean Foods’ higher possible upside, equities research analysts clearly believe Dean Foods is more favorable than Tofutti Brands.

-84.9% of Dean Foods shares are owned by institutional investors.
-1.2% of Dean Foods shares are owned by insiders.
-Comparatively, 58.8% of Tofutti Brands shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+84.9% of Dean Foods shares are held by institutional investors.
+1.2% of Dean Foods shares are held by company insiders.
+Comparatively, 58.8% of Tofutti Brands shares are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

+Dean Foods pays an annual dividend of $0.36 per share and has a dividend yield of 4.8%.
+Tofutti Brands does not pay a dividend.
+Dean Foods pays out 45.0% of its earnings in the form of a dividend.

 Summary